Iran names former supreme leader's son to succeed him as war sends oil prices soaring

 Iran has been firing on Israel and American bases in the region since the start of the war, but has also been launching missiles and drones at energy and water infrastructure.

-On Monday, a fire broke out at an oil facility that was attacked in Fujairah, United Arab Emirates, and Saudi Arabia said it had intercepted several drones attacking the Shaybah oil field.
+On Monday, a fire broke out at an oil facility that was attacked in Fujairah, United Arab Emirates.
+Bahrain's only oil refinery was apparently also hit and Saudi Arabia said it had intercepted several drones attacking its Shaybah oil field.

+Israel, meantime, claimed strikes on targets in Iran’s city of Isfahan, saying it had hit command centers for the Revolutionary Guard and its volunteer Basij force there, as well as a rocket engine production facility and missile launch sites.
+There was no immediate confirmation from Iran.

 New Iranian leader seen as even more hard-line than his father

-The younger Khamenei, who had not been seen or heard from publicly since the war started, had long been considered a potential successor.
-That was even before the Israeli strike killed his father, and despite never being elected or appointed to a government position.
+The younger Khamenei, who had not been seen or heard from publicly since the war started, had long been considered a potential successor — even before the Israeli strike killed his father and despite never being elected or appointed to a government position.

 Khamenei, who is believed to hold views that are even more hard-line than his late father, now will be in charge of Iran's armed forces and any decision regarding Tehran's nuclear program.